Telogen effluvium - What are the symptoms? What causes it? And who suffers from it?

-This type of hair loss involves a disruption in the normal growth cycle of the scalp hair.
-This repeating cycle includes anagen (the growing phase) and telogen (the resting phase).
+It's caused by a disruption to the normal hair growth cycle.
+This repeating cycle includes anagen (the growing phase) and telogen (the shedding and resting phase).

 If you're in good health, up to 90% of your scalp hair will be in anagen at any one time.
 The other 10% is mostly in telogen.
 This hair then falls out and within a few months the whole natural cycle starts again.

-So, for anyone who has a full head of hair and no hair disorder, what all this basically means is that they’ll lose about 100 hairs per day as part of the normal hair growth cycle.
+So, if you have a full head of hair and no hair disorder, what this basically means is that you’ll lose about 100 hairs per day as part of your normal, natural hair growth cycle.

 But, if you’ve got telogen effluvium, you could lose a lot more than 100 hairs per day.